-The primary function of the Office of Institutional Research and Planning (IRP) is to inform and guide planning and evaluation.
-IRP conducts empirical research and statistical and qualitative analyses for institutional decision-making and planning.
+The primary function of the Office of Institutional Research, Planning, and Strategy (IRPS) is to inform and guide planning and evaluation.
+IRPS conducts empirical research and statistical and qualitative analyses for institutional decision-making and planning.
 It has responsibility for the development, maintenance, and analysis of institutionally relevant information in support of the College's planning, assessment, and decision-making activities.
-The Director serves as a resource person for the College’s Planning and Budget Council (PBC), teh Admissions and Financial Aid Committee (AFAC) and other campus committees.
+The Director serves as a resource person for the College’s Planning and Budget Council (PBC), the Admissions and Financial Aid Committee (AFAC) and other campus committees.

-IRP analyzes data drawn from the administrative data systems of the College and conducts and analyzes surveys of students, alumni, faculty and staff, and parents.
-A secondary or derivative function of IRP is providing statistics and analyses that are relevant for the public; governmental legislative and regulatory entities; the COFHE and HEDS consortia to which Trinity belongs; guidebooks; and prospective and current donors, grantors, and students.
-Many of these statistics are available in the factbook on the IRP website.
+IRPS analyzes data drawn from the administrative data systems of the College and conducts and analyzes surveys of students, alumni, faculty and staff, and parents.
+A secondary or derivative function of IRPS is providing statistics and analyses that are relevant for the public; governmental legislative and regulatory entities; the COFHE and HEDS consortia to which Trinity belongs; guidebooks; and prospective and current donors, grantors, and students.
+Many of these statistics are available in the factbook on the IRPS website.